kangzhai/PmliPred/README.md

 The latest version is updated on 2019.12.09.

 # Introduction
 PmliPred is a method for plant miRNA-lncRNA interaction prediction based on hybrid model and fuzzy decision.
-It is implemented by Keras 2.2.4 and all main scripts are written by Python 3.6.5 on PC under a Microsoft Windows 10 operating system.
+It is implemented by Keras  and all main scripts are written by Python on PC under a Microsoft Windows 10 operating system.

 The repository can be downloaded locally by clicking "clone or download" button.

-# Description
-The example datasets can be obtained by unzipping "Datasets.zip". "miR399-1077" file includes the raw sequence and features
+PmliPred can be applied directly without installation.

 # Dependency
-python 2.7
+python 3.6.5

-Keras
+Keras 2.2.4

-# Related link
+# Datasets
+The example datasets can be obtained by unzipping "Datasets.zip".
+"Training-validation dataset" file includes the raw sequences and manually features of the samples for model training and validation.
+"Test dataset" file includes the raw sequences and manually features of the samples for model test.
+"miR399-lnc1077" file includes the raw sequence and manually features of the interaction between miRNA (miR399) and lncRNA (lnc1077) in solanum lycopersicum.
+"miR482b-TCONS_00023468" file includes the raw sequence and manually features of the interaction between miRNA (miR482b) and lncRNA (TCONS_00023468) in solanum lycopersicum.

-ViennaRNA Package 2.0 can be downloaded from https://www.tbi.univie.ac.at/RNA/.
+Install-ViennaRNA-2.4.10_64bit.exe is the installation of ViennaRNA parckage that contains the RNA sequence secondary structure extraction tool RNAfold.
+It can be also downloaded from https://www.tbi.univie.ac.at/RNA/.

-Install-ViennaRNA-2.4.10_64bit.exe is also provided in this repository.
+# Usage

 # Reference
 Wait for update